-Transport

-- Use lower-emissions vehicles accelerate the council's uptake of electric vehicles and improving the efficiency of vehicles in its fleet - Reduce vehicle trips by switching to walking, cycling and public transport and reduce demand for travel, for example, through smart urban development and increased options for working from home.
+- Transport - Use lower-emissions vehicles accelerate the council's uptake of electric vehicles and improving the efficiency of vehicles in its fleet - Reduce vehicle trips by switching to walking, cycling and public transport and reduce demand for travel, for example, through smart urban development and increased options for working from home.

-Energy, industry and buildings
+• Energy, industry and buildings

+- Phase out existing fossil gas use in buildings

-- Expand renewable generation options - Replace natural gas with biomass and electricity.
+- Expand renewable generation options

+- o Replace fossil gas use with biomass and electricity.

-Waste
+- Waste

-- Divert organic waste from our landfill - Improve and extend landfill gas capture.
+- Divert organic waste from our landfill

+- Improve and extend landfill gas capture.

-Land
+- Land

-Ramp up establishing new native forests
+- Ramp up establishing new native forests

+- Initially plant new exotic forests, and by the third budget, ramp down planting new exotic forests.